JoshuaLamke/exceed-team-hackathon/README.md

 # React Starter Template

 This template is designed to get a React frontend running integrated with whatever backend programming language you want to use.
-This template proxies requests on the frontend /api route to http://localhost:3000.
 Included in this template are ESLint & Prettier configurations, as well as pre-configured VSCode settings.
 Please refer to the [documentation](https://dev-technology-hackathon-2023.gitbook.io/docs/) for more in-depth information about setting up your app.

-## ⚒️ Installation & usage
+## ⚒️ Installation

 > This template requires Node.js installed.
 If you need to install Node, view instructions [here](https://nodejs.org/en/download)